afzalmam/linux-kernel/Documentation/kernel-hacking/memory-barriers.rst

 because the CPUs that the Linux kernel supports don't do writes until they are certain (1) that the write will actually happen, (2) of the location of the write, and (3) of the value to be written.
-But please carefully read the "CONTROL DEPENDENCIES" section and the Documentation/RCU/rcu_dereference.txt file:  The compiler can and does break dependencies in a great many highly creative ways.
+But please carefully read :ref:`control-dependencies` section and the Documentation/RCU/rcu_dereference.txt file:  The compiler can and does break dependencies in a great many highly creative ways.